gustavorodrigues19/gustavorodrigues19/README.md

 My name is Gustavo Rodrigues and I´m fullstack developer living in Brazil.
 As well, I'm working remotely for international companies.

-Love to solve problems with technology ❤️
+Love to solve problems complex problems ❤️

 "Whether you think you can or you can't you're right".
 Henry Ford